 There are many tools on the market which provide us multiple ways of creating reports.
 It’s common that a company “A” prefers one reporting solution over the other, while company “B” has a completely opposite experience.
-The same goes for people – we also have our favorites – one wants to see a report prepared with PowerBI while the other would like to use Excel, simply because knows it better.
-Every time we need a report we need to prepare data first.
+The same goes for people – we also have our favorites – one wants to see a report prepared with PowerBI while the other would like to use Excel, because they are more familiar with one over the other.
+Every time we need a report, we need to prepare data first.
 Analytical and data visualization tools are different and require different skills to prepare data for reporting or analysis.
-It costs time, requires a tool-specific knowledge and of course provides redundant work in a layer between a data source and a reporting tool.
-How about having the shared data model prepared beforehand with a data virtualization tool like Lyftron and reused?
+It costs time, requires tool-specific knowledge and of course provides redundant work in a layer between a data source and a reporting tool.
+How about having the shared data model prepared beforehand with a data virtualization tool like Lyftrondata and reused?
 Let’s have a look first at how it can look like when the whole setup is done with PowerBI.
-Then we will try to the same but with Lyftron as a virtual data layer.
+Then we will try to do the same but with Lyftrondata as a virtual data layer.

-Goal: We want to see a simple report with currency rates in relation to the Polish currency – Polish złoty (PLN).
+Goal: We want to see a simple report with currency rates concerning the Polish currency – Polish złoty (PLN).
 We would like to have a possibility to see which countries make use of which currency.

 First, we need to import sources to our report.
 On the source view to the right, we can find multiple steps that have been applied, before the whole query is ready to process.
 The source is in JSON with a child array of rates (record in PowerBI) – that is why there are transposing, merging or expanding steps on the list.